stamen/map-gl-style-build/README.md

 - `--in-dir`: Directory containing your existing style JSON files
 - `--out-dir`: Directory where template files will be created
 - `--base-style-path`: Path to your base/reference style file

+`--base-style-path` indicates the specific stylesheet that all other styles in the directory designated as `--in-dir` will be considered variations off of.

+You may manually delete the initial styles directory unless reusing it for building the templates to.
+The script avoids this step as there may occasionally be reason to archive these pre-build-system styles for posterity.

 **Directory Structure Flexibility:** The folder and file names in the project structure can be renamed to match your project's conventions without impacting functionality.
 For example, you could use `themes` instead of `styles`, `components` instead of `layers`, or `output` instead of `build`.
 Just update the corresponding command parameters accordingly within your project directory, and note the differences when consulting further in this documentation.